Gum Graft Surgery

 What is Gum Graft Surgery

-Gum graft surgery, often called gingival graft surgery, is a dental operation used to cure gum recession.
+Often called gingival graft surgery, is a dental operation used to cure gum recession.
 Gum recession occurs when the gum tissue around the teeth fades away or pulls back, exposing more of the tooth and possibly the root.
 If not treated, this can cause tooth sensitivity, increased decay risk and possibly tooth loss.
-Gum graft surgery recovery is usually associated with considerable discomfort and swelling and patients may be required to follow special post-operative care guidelines, such as avoiding certain foods and practicing good dental hygiene.
+Recovery is usually associated with considerable discomfort and swelling and patients may be required to follow special post-operative care guidelines, such as avoiding certain foods and practicing good dental hygiene.

 How long time takes of Gum Graft Surgery Process